tgfrerer/island/plan.md

 # PLAN

+## Structs as Data

+Think of *structs as data* - your main interaction should be with data, sequences of functions acting collaboratively on data.

+## Objects as abstract *state* machines

+You use objects and object methods if you want objects to update their internal state.
+The internal state of an object may be hidden, and this is how you implement encapsulation, and abstraction (an object may decide for itself how it implements a certain method).

 * backend should not need to know about graphbuilder - just pass passes in the correct order when calling backend methods

     * for this to work, encoder needs to come out of the graphbuilder, and needs to live with framedata. this is a better place for encoder anyway.

 Let's refer to all resources in the renderer using opaque `uint64_t` ids.
 These ids should be based on hashing the name - but we could decide later how we want